kyma-project/website/content/blog-posts/2022-11-15-breaking-change-CNI-plugin/index.md

 - Set the UID of the `initContainer` to `1337` using `runAsUser`. `1337` is the UID used by the sidecar proxy.
 The traffic sent by this UID is not captured by the Istio’s iptables rule.
 Application container traffic is still captured as usual.
 - Set the `traffic.sidecar.istio.io/excludeOutboundIPRanges` annotation to `disable`.
 It disables redirecting traffic to any CIDRs the `initContainers` communicate with.
 - Set the `traffic.sidecar.istio.io/excludeOutboundPorts` annotation to `disable`.
 It disables redirecting traffic to the specific outbound ports the `initContainers` use.

-> **NOTE** In case of SAP BTP Kyma Runtime, you must apply the described changes **before** upgrading to version 2.10.

-For more information on installing the Istio CNI plugin, read the [original documentation](https://istio.io/latest/docs/setup/additional-setup/cni/).
+For more details, read the [Istio documentation](https://istio.io/latest/docs/setup/additional-setup/cni/).